-divided by the proportion who will support the Republican; it is straightforward to move from estimating a population mean to estimating this ratio, as discussed in the context of this example by Park, Gelman and Bafumi (2004)].
+For the pre-election polls, our quantity of primary interest is the proportion of people1 who support the Republican candidate for President in the country or in each state.
 We would also like to use series of national polls to estimate state-by-state time trends, for example in the support for the death penalty over the past few decades.
 (See Figure 1 for the national trends.)

-For the Social Indicators Survey, we are interested in population average responses to questions such as, "Do you rate the schools as poor, fair, good or very good?", average responses in subpopulations (e.g., the view of the schools among parents of school-age children), and so-called "analytical" studies that can be expressed in terms of regressions (e.g., predicting total satisfaction given demographics and specific attitudes about health care, safety, etc.).
-In this article, we focus on trends from 1999 to 2001, as measured by changes in two successive Social Indicators Surveys, on a somewhat arbitrary selection of questions chosen to illustrate the general concerns of the survey.
+For the Social Indicators Survey, we are interested in population average responses to questions such as, "Do you rate the schools as poor, fair, good, or very good?", average responses in subpopulations (for example, the view of the schools among parents of school-age children), and so-called "analytical" studies that can be expressed in terms of regressions (for example, predicting total satisfaction given demographics and specific attitudes about health care, safety, etc.).
+In this paper, we focus on trends from 1999 to 2001, as measured by changes in two successive Social Indicators Surveys, on a somewhat arbitrary selection of questions chosen to illustrate the general concerns of the survey.

 Table 1 shows the questions, the estimated average responses in each year, and the estimated differences and standard errors as obtained using two different methods of inference.
 This paper is centered on the puzzle of how these two estimation methods differ.
-We shall get back to this question in a moment after reviewing some basic ideas in survey sampling inference.
+We shall get back to this